Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 ---

+# **Room Clearing**
+`If the Co-Host, or another Co-Host is doing this section, say the following:`
+* **Host/Co-Host:** The Co-Host will now take over for this section.
+`If the Host is doing this section, say the following:`
+* **Co-Host:** The Host will now take over for this section.

+**Speaker:** We are now moving on to room clearing.
+In this phase, I’ll be testing you on your clearing skills and facility knowledge.

+**Speaker:** Please create a single file line behind me at the door.
+Once you are in the line do not move as I still have more instructions to give.

+> `[Head over to the door and have attendees line up behind you]`
+> `[Once the line is made move to the side of the line so everyone can see your messages]`

+**Speaker:** We will be in 2 lines and we will clear the facility.
+We will start by going through the max cells.

+**Speaker:** From there we will go past the showers, into the cell block, upstairs and to the high command offices, then finish by going to the max yard.

+**Speaker:** The person at the back of the line is expected to watch the back for any inmates or criminals.
+All inmates and criminals are kill on site.

+**Speaker:** At each door, whether open or closed, we will stop and go beside it while staying in our two lines.
+Do not close doors unless you are the last person going through.

+**Speaker:** In the event you die please meet with us at the max security yard.

+**Speaker:** My co-host will now split you into 2 lines.
+One one the left side of the session room door and one on the right.

+> `[Equally split the attendees into 2 groups and place them on both sides of the door]`

+**Speaker:** srlock room clearing.

+**Speaker:** Lets move!

+> `[Wait for max yard to be cleared]`

+---

 # **1v1s**
 `If the Co-Host, or another Co-Host is doing this section, say the following:`
 * **Host/Co-Host:** The Co-Host will now take over for this section.